lcdb/lcdb-wf/docs/getting-started.rst

 If all goes well, this should print a list of jobs to be run.

 You can run locally, but this is NOT recommended.
-To run locally, choose the number of CPUs you want to use.
+To run locally, choose the number of CPUs you want to use with the ``-j`` argument as is standard for Snakemake.

 .. warning::